 I recommend seeking the care of a women’s health physical therapist who can help you release the pelvic floor muscles and re-balance pelvic floor length and tension using other, more appropriate, exercises.

 Now before we throw out kegels altogether, we need to remember: kegels are not “bad.”
 They are simply an isolated contraction and relaxation of a muscle group, similar to a biceps curl or a hip extension!
 And for many women (barring the women described above), knowing how to “kegel” can be a great way to improve body awareness and even to spice up one’s sex life.

 Successful isolation and contraction of the pelvic floor muscles helps functionally, as a “back-up” to prepare for a big cough/sneeze, when you really have to hold your bladder because there’s no bathroom nearby, or when lifting/pushing/pulling something heavy.

-If you’re wondering what category you fall in, Dr. Brianne talks you through a step-by-step self assessment of the core and pelvic floor in this YouTube video.
+If you’re wondering what category you fall into, Dr. Brianne talks you through a step-by-step self-assessment of the core and pelvic floor in this YouTube video.

 Do Kegels Work?

 This is where things get a little more confusing.
 The answer really depends on what is actually causing the pelvic floor problem, how the Kegel exercises are being performed, and a variety of other factors.
 Dr. Grogan’s experience indicates some of the times these exercises are appropriate and when they aren’t:

 When I was in clinical practice as a women’s health physical therapist, I had the distinct advantage of being able to physically examine my patients to determine their level of pelvic floor strength and muscular control.
 Most of the women who presented with complaints of incontinence truly did have weak, uncoordinated pelvic floor muscles and responded well to kegels.
 I saw some amazing results in women who practiced kegels as part of a total core strengthening program.